ap-csp-whs-2024-2025/intro-assignment-CondesnsedMilk/README.md

 6. Commit your files with a commit message.
 7. Synchronize your repository.

+Hello Hello, test, test

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is that I am in 4 music ensembles
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: What is the limit of the virtual coding space in the browser
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in Jazz band
+Steel drum band
+indoor drumline
+symphonic band